maryrosecook/closures-and-process-workshop/README.md

 * Split into pairs.
 One person is the investigator, the other is the observer.

 * The investigator pastes Code Sample 1 (below) into `investigate.js`.
 They try to answer the question in the comment.
-They investigate by writing and running code.
+They investigate by changing and running the code sample.

-* As the investigator investigates, they keep a written log.
+* As the investigator investigates, they keep a detailed written log.
 Each log entry has this format:

 ```
 What I did:
 Why: